 Final course grades are the only grades that are subject to the appeal process.
 Other grade concerns are addressed under Academic Grade Challenges.
 A final course grade can be formally appealed only when there is demonstrable evidence that prejudice, arbitrary or capricious action on the part of the instructor has influenced the grade.
 The burden of proof that such an unfair influence has affected a grade rests with the student who appeals the grade.
 Only final course grades may be formally appealed to the responsible academic dean.
 Earlier grades may be formally appealed to the responsible academic dean.
-Earlier grades may be formally appealed to the responsible academic dean.
-Earlier grades may be discussed with the instructor involved and with the chair/assistant dean for the program involved.
+Earlier grades and other academic grievances may be discussed with the instructor involved and with the chair/assistant dean for the program involved.
 Final grade appeals will be resolved by the GGHSO dean or his/her proxy (TTUHSC El Paso Institutional Student Handbook Code of Professional and Academic Conduct).